3 Years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 |Typical Int Bacc Offer||Overall 34 points.
 3 Higher Level subjects.
 2 minimum of grade 5 or above.
 Biology minimum of Grade 6.|

 In Applied Science (Forensic/Medical Science only).
 Applied science will be considered if optional modules 11 and 12 are taken.

 Access to Higher Education Diploma

 Access to HE Diplomas must have a strong academic base rather than a practical skills base.
 Students who are pursuing a QAA (Quality Assurance Agency for Higher Education) approved science based Access to HE Diploma e.g. Access to Science, will be considered on an individual basis.
 The certificate must be issued by the AVA (Authorised Validating Agency) containing the relevant information and recognised logo.

-You will be required to attain a pass of 60 credits, to comprise a minimum of 33 credits at level 3 at Distinction and 12 credits at level 3 at Merit in relevant areas; this requirement is under continual review and would be at the discretion of the Admissions Tutor.
+You will be required to attain a pass of 60 credits, to comprise a minimum of 36 credits at level 3 with Distinction and 9 credits at level 3 with Merits.
+This is in addition to GCSE entry requirements.

 The credits should comprise the following topic areas:

 Biological e.g. Anatomy, Physiology (Systems/ Organs/ Cells); Physics or Chemistry e.g. Biomechanics, Organic/Inorganic; Sociological/Psychological e.g. Health, Ethics, Environmental; Transferable Skills e.g. I.T., Communication, Maths, Essay writing skills, presentations, group work.